 To his astonishment (and ours) the face became even clearer than before; though still vague.
 Once more, the photographer had zoomed in until the small window pane filled the 8 inch; x 10 inch; photograph and there, in all its glory, was the face of a man.
 It was a young man; sporting a dark, handlebar moustache and wearing what appeared to be a fez-like hat.
 The face was at three quarters to the pane and appeared to be looking straight at the photographer.
 Of several shots taken from the same perspective, only one captured this doleful image.

 Despite the many strange goings on at The Grenadier, I absolutely adored the place and have revisited it several times over the years.
 In my view it is a time warp, a mini stately home with connections to many, many famous people and events.
-It requires a very special kind of manger to act as a custodian of the traditions of the Grenadier.
-Sadly, I have never experienced the same level of service and enthusiasm from subsequent staff.
+It requires a very special kind of manager to act as a custodian of the traditions of the Grenadier.